-Crime victims have a number of offices at NGTC available to them that are here to offer support and provide information about programs and services available.
+Crime victims have several offices at NGTC available to them that are here to offer support and provide information about programs and services available.
 Services include resources to students and employees for counseling, mental health, or other services for victims of sex offenses.
 Some of the offices a student or employee may contact for information and assistance include: